• 303-447-2848

 Day 5: Pre- and Post-Trip Training

-You will also meet with the Volunteer Manager for about 30 minutes to talk about our policies and procedures, including how to use a tablet to complete a route.
+Additionally, you will meet with the Volunteer Manager for about 30 minutes to review our policies and procedures, including instructions on using a tablet to complete your route.

 Day 6: Ride-Along

-Ride-along for 4 hours as a passenger while a Volunteer Trainer drives to discover what the hands-on part of volunteering with Via looks like.
+Ride along for 4 hours as a passenger with a Volunteer Trainer to experience firsthand what volunteering with Via involves.

 Day 7: Driving Your First Route